 In PBL, the role of the teacher shifts from content-deliverer to facilitator/ project manager.
 Students work more independently through the PBL process, with the teacher providing support only when needed.
 Students are encouraged to make their own decisions about how best to do their work and demonstrate their understanding.
 The PBL process fosters student independence, ownership of his/her work, and the development of 21st century/workplace skills.

 Research on PBL supports an increase in student engagement and achievement, and helps students develop the 21st-century skills they need to succeed in their future careers.

 Here are 3 reasons to incorporate PBL into your curriculum:

 - PBL helps build 21st-century skills students need to succeed.
-PBL is an effective platform for helping students build important 21st-century skills: critical thinking, communication, collaboration, and creativity, also known as The Four Cs of 21st-century learning.
+Students must be prepared to meet the demands of a global society.
+Project-based learning supports 21stcentury student learning outcomes.
+Students learning in a PBL setting are often more engaged in the learning process and develop a deeper understanding of the content and skills required for college, work, and life beyond school.
+PBL helps build 21st-century skills students need to succeed and develops students’ capacity for critical thinking, communication, collaboration, and creativity, also known as the Four Cs of 21st-century learning.
 PBL integrates the “Four C’s” into classroom teaching and learning across a variety of grade levels and disciplines.